Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

    $ pylonsd collect gentx
    ```

-7. replace all occurrences of "stake" in the genesis file with "ubedrock" in the genesis in .pylons/config/genesis.json unless you are using a preconfigured genesis that has done this.
+7. replace all occurrences of "stake" in the genesis file with "ubedrock" in the genesis in .pylons/config/genesis.json unless you are using a pre-configured genesis/genesis from another source e.g a central genesis for a network, that has already done this.

 8. start pylons
    ```shell